-- 2.1 Student Status: There are three types of student status in the M.Tech.(Research) degree Programme: - (a) Full-time student on GATE scholarship - (b) Full-time student sponsored from Industry or other Organizations including Educational Institutions. - (c) External Registrants sponsored from industry or other organization including Educational Institutions
+- 2.1 Student Status: There are four types of student status in the M.Tech.(Research) degree Programme: - (a) Full-time student on GATE scholarship - (b) Full-time student sponsored from Industry or other Organizations including Educational Institutions. - (c) External Registrants sponsored from industry or other organization including Educational Institutions - (d) Internal Registrant sponsored Institute or Project staff of NITK

 - i.
 The full-time students work at the Institute on full-time basis.
 The external registrants register at the Institute but work outside the Institute. - ii.
 Duration: For full-time students, the duration of study shall be a minimum of FOUR semesters and a maximum of FOUR years.
 For External Registrants, the duration will be a minimum of FIVE semesters and a maximum of FIVE years. - iii.
-Student of the type (a) will receive GATE scholarship for the duration of four semesters, which is subjected to GATE scholarship rules of MHRD. - iv.
+Student of the type (a) will receive GATE scholarship for the duration of four semesters, which is subjected to GATE scholarship rules of MoE. - iv.
 Student of the type (b &c) shall be sponsored and financed by the sponsoring organization.
 He should produce a sponsorship-cum-clearance certificate in the given format of the Institute.
 The candidate must have minimum of 2 years of full-time work experience in the sponsoring organization, after completing the qualifying examination. - v.
+An internal student of type (d) shall produce a sponsorship-cum-clearance certificate from the Director, NITK. - vi.
 No student can receive scholarship/assistantship from more than one source.